Mapwize/mapwize-ui-js/README.md

 - `onInformationButtonClick` (optional, function) callback called when you click on the footer when a place is selected
 - `onMenuButtonClick` (optional, function) callback called when the user clicked on the menu button (left button on the search bar)
 - `hideMenu` (optional, boolean, default: false) to hide menu bar.
-- `mainColor` (optional, string, default: null) the main color for the interface.
+- `mainColor` (optional, string, default: null) the main color for the interface as hexadecimal string.
-- `direction`  (optional, object, default: null) to display directions at start.
+- `direction`  (optional, { from: string, to: string }, default: null) to display directions at start.
 Object with keys from and to containing place ids (string).
-- `local` (optional, string, default: en) the ui language (also set to the map as default language)
+- `locale` (optional, string, default: en) the UI language as 2 letter ISO 639-1 code (also used as map default language)
-- `unit` (optional, string, default: m) the ui unit of measure
+- `unit` (optional, string, default: m) the ui measurement unit

 #### Parameters usage
 |    | Without options | Without `container` parameter | With `container` parameter | With `container` option |